eloff/queryhw/readme.md

 ### Troubleshooting

+Because nothing ever seems to work quite like it's supposed to.

 If you get an error like this, the database is still initializing, give it more time:

     error running query: dial tcp db:5432: connect: connection refused

-I had this error on Mac OS with an outdated version of docker.
+Another cause of a similar error was using an outdated version of docker.
 Updating docker, rebooting, and then following the instructions below to recreate the docker containers from scratch solved it.

+If you get an error like:

+    error running query: dial tcp: lookup db: Temporary failure in name resolution

+I solved this by following the instructions to recreate the docker container from scratch below, and then running:

+    sudo service docker stop
+    sudo service docker start

-You can verify the database was started and setup correctly by running
+If troubleshooting, you can verify the database was started and setup correctly by running

     psql -h 127.0.0.1 -p 5438 -U postgres -d homework select count(*) from cpu_usage;

 This requires psql installed on your local machine.
 There should be 345600 rows.
-It's also possible to use docker to attach an interactive shell to the db service and use psql from there.
+It's also possible to use docker to attach an interactive shell to the db service and use psql from there (but I expect anyone at Timescale has it installed!)

 If something goes wrong you may need to recreate the docker containers from scratch.